 Board of Caster

 Caster board consist of a strategy team, an operative team and also trainees, that are people who is interested of joining the board that tries out how it is to be a part of the board.
 As it sounds the strategy team work with strategic questions and coordinates the strategic work surrounding caster, while the operative team works with different activities to develop and advance the simulator.
+Are you interested in joining us?
+Apply by filling in the recruitment form.

 Making sure our social medias is filled with content and that we occasionally have events for both members and non members.